 16 Random Things About Me

 1. I've lived in 18 different houses and in 5 different states during my entire life.
 That averages to one house every 2 years of my life.
-But my having lived in our current house for almost 10 years, skews the statistics.
+But my having lived in our current house for almost 10 years, skews the statistics.2.
+My favorite tv show is MASH.
+In a distant way, its actually responsible for me meeting my husband.
+Me and a colleague were talking about MASH when she said she had a brother-in-law that liked the show too.
+One thing led to another and now 10 years later we're proud parents of the DVDs of all 13 seasons of MASH.

 3. My favorite color is WHITE.
 Some people (like my mom) refuse to acknowledge white as an actual color, to them I'll avoid the argument and just tell them BLUE is my second favorite color.